SuryavaBhattacharya/FetalSSFSESimulation/README.md

 # FetalSSFSESimulation

 ## Introduction
 A silmulation of single-shot Fast spin echo sequences on a simulated moving fetal brain for a Philip's system.
-This simulation is based on Helene Lajous' FaBiAN simulation:
+This simulation is based on Hélène Lajous' FaBiAN simulation:
 *Code:*
 https://github.com/Medical-Image-Analysis-Laboratory/FaBiAN https://doi.org/10.5281/zenodo.5471094
 *Paper:*